German Marble Cake is a simply perfect recipe for the classic marble cake! Super-moist and tender, with a rich swirl of chocolate throughout the cake.

 Okay, back to good things.

 Today is a treat.
-I am truly honored that I have a guest post from Tori, The Shiksa!
-I discovered her blog via Tasty Kitchen and I was hooked from the moment I landed on her homepage.
-Her energy, her enthusiasm, and her passion definitely translate through her words, and you will want to jump on The Shiksa Feed just as fast as I did!
+I am truly honored to have a guest post from Tori, The Shiksa!
+I discovered her blog via Tasty Kitchen, and I was hooked from the moment I landed on her homepage.
+Her energy, her enthusiasm, and her passion definitely translate through her words, and you will want to jump on The Shiksa just as fast as I did!

 I’m so excited to have the opportunity to guest post for Katerina here at Diethood!
 I’ve admired this blog for quite some time, and I’m happy to share a delicious recipe with you.
 Today, we’ll be making German Marble Cake.

 I realize some of you may not be familiar with my blog, so here’s a little background for you.
 I write about Jewish food and food history.
 My favorite thing to do is study the story behind what we’re cooking.
 For most of the recipes I post, I give some background on how that recipe came to be.
 If you’ll indulge me, before we start cooking, I’d like to tell you a little about the history of Marble Cake.

 The idea of marbling two different colored batters into a cake originated in nineteenth century Germany.
 Marble cakes made their way to America with German immigrants before the Civil War.
 Originally the cakes were marbled with molasses and spices.
 The first recorded Jewish recipe for a marble cake appears in an American cookbook called “Aunt Babette’s Cook Book: Foreign and Domestic Receipts for the Household,” published in 1889.
 This recipe replaced the molasses and spice combination by marbling chocolate into the cake, a reflection of the new American obsession with chocolate.
 The cake remained popular throughout the 19th and 20th centuries.